Akhmim: History

 In the 13th century AD, a very imposing temple still stood in Akhmim.
 Today, little of its past glory remains.
 Nothing is left of the town, the temples were almost completely dismantled, and their material reused in the later Middle Ages.
 The extensive cemeteries of ancient Akhmim are yet to be fully explored.
 The destroyed corner of a Greco-Roman period temple with colossal statues of Ramesses II and Meritamen was discovered in 1981.

+Of Akhmim, in 1818 Jacques Collin de Plancy wrote in his book, the Dictionnaire Infernal, that the city "formerly had the reputation of being the abode of the greatest magicians.
+Paul Lucas speaks, in his second voyage, of the marvelous serpent of Akhmin, which Muslims honor as an angel, and which Christians believe to be the demon Asmodeus."

 Climate

 Köppen-Geiger climate classification system classifies its climate as hot desert (BWh).

 Modern city

-Akhmim is the largest town on the east side of the Nile in Upper Egypt.
+Akhmim is the largest town on the east side of the Nile in Sohag Governorate.
 In 1907, the population of the city was 23,795, of whom about one third were Copts.
 Akhmim has several mosques and two Coptic churches.
 The Monastery of the Martyrs is located about 6 km northeast of the city.
 Akhmim maintains a weekly market, and manufactures cotton goods, notably the blue shirts and check shawls with silk fringes worn by the poorer classes of Egypt.
 Outside the walls are the scanty ruins of two ancient temples.
 On the west bank of the Nile opposite of Akhmim, there is railway communication with Cairo and Aswan.